uGoldy/uGoldy/README.md

 ### Hi there, I'm Sondre Gullik Eikenæs - aka uGoldy👋

-## I'm a Engineer, Product Expertise for Sopra steria, developer and former substitute teacher!
+## I'm a Senior Engineer, Product Expertise for Sopra steria, developer and a former substitute teacher for Web Development!

 - 🚀 I’m currently trying to learning everything so I can become a fullstack developer.
-- 🗓 2022 Goals: Contribute more to Open Source projects
+- 🗓 2025 Goals: Publish a new app to App Store
 - 🌟 Fun fact: I love to read and paint

 ### Connect with me: